Log-modular quantum groups at even roots of unity and the quantum Frobenius I: Introduction

 \subsection{Acknowledgements}

 This work has benefited from numerous conversations with Pavel Etingof, Azat Gainutdinov, Dennis Gaitsgory, Simon Lentner, and Ingo Runkel.
 Section~\ref{sect:remPSL2} was developed in conversation with Etingof.
 I thank Runkel and Gainutdinov, and also Ehud Meir, for their hospitality during a visit to Universit\"{a}t Hamburg.
+Thanks also to the referees for many helpful comments, recommendations, and astute observations regarding quantum groups at low order parameters.